Hysilie/Hysilie/README.md

 <p>I'm a front-end web & mobile developer from France 🇫🇷.
 I started coding in 2022 and since then, I've been diving into the world of UI, UX and clean, purposeful development.
 I enjoy building useful products, solving real problems, and thinking through both logic and design.
 It's all in the details!
 <br />I worked for 2 years at <b>Sirup Lab</b>, where I contributed to several web and mobile applications built with React and React Native.
 I'm now looking for a new adventure — open to full-time roles, ideally with impact or creative freedom.</p>

-<p>🧡 I love animals and built <b>Animigard</b> <a href="https://www.youtube.com/watch?v=FfJHTR1AFbA&ab_channel=MarionLalonde" target="_blank">🔗</a> on my own during my certification.
+<p>🧡 I love animals and built <a href="https://www.youtube.com/watch?v=FfJHTR1AFbA&ab_channel=MarionLalonde" target="_blank">Animigard</a> on my own during my certification.
 It’s a fullstack mobile app that helps families co-manage their pets’ health and daily care through shared profiles and records.</p>
-<p>🧘 I also created <b>Antidepressant</b>, a personal pocket app developed with Electron.
+<p>🧘 I also created <a href="https://github.com/Hysilie/antidepressant" target="_blank">Antidepressant</a>, a personal pocket app developed with Electron.
 It blends journaling, music, and to-do list in a compact format.
 I use it as a lab for experimenting with Tiptap, local caching, audio features, and a thoughtful use of AI — not as a shortcut, but as a way to challenge and refine my decisions.</p>

 <p>🌱 I enjoy learning about UI/UX, accessibility, and software organization.
 I’m also curious about 3D and creative crafts in my free time.</p>